pepkit/peppy/doc/source/project-config.rst

 Project config section: track_configurations
 """""""""""""""""""""""""""""""""""""""""""""""
 The `track_configurations` section is for making trackhubs.
+This is a work in progress that is functional, but ill-documented, so it is best avoided for now.

 .. warning::
 	missing info here

+Project config complete example
+"""""""""""""""""""""""""""""""""""""""""""

  Here's an example.
-Additional fields can be added as well.
+Additional fields can be added as well and will be ignored.

 .. code-block:: yaml